What is the Castor Praetorium?

 The Praetorium was a monumental Roman building which stood proudly on high ground on the northern edge of the Nene valley – on a site since occupied by the parish church of Castor.

-It had commanding views to the south across the industrial suburbs of Normangate Fields and onwards to the Roman town of Durobrivae in the distance.
+It had commanding views to the south across the industrial suburbs of Normangate Field and onwards to the Roman town of Durobrivae in the distance.
 It was located close to two major Roman roads – Ermine Street and King Street.

 It was built around 250AD and was on a grand scale.
 The structure was raised up on two great terraces.
 The building(s) covered an area of 290m by 130m and had at least 11 rooms with tessellated floors and mosaics, two bath-houses and several hypocausts.